 The Garden helps to promote a sense of community amongst students of all nationalities at the Language Centre.
 It provides a safe space where trust, effort, knowledge, skills and responsibility are shared and empowers students by giving them ownership of a project they can directly benefit from.

 The opportunity to connect with nature and have a break from ‘camp life’ is hugely beneficial for individual wellbeing.
-Just a short distance walk from Vial, the garden is worlds apart from the overcrowded camp.
+Just a short distance walk from Vial, the garden feels worlds apart from the overcrowded camp.
 It provides a haven to our students from the stressful and difficult situation they face daily in their quest for asylum.
 We maintain the garden without harming the land and continue to grow salad, vegetables, fruit and herbs that can be eaten by all students any time they want.
 Through this we encourage students to learn about the environment and celebrate the cultural richness of plants, food and people.

 The project began when a volunteer noticed a student transplanting mint in the garden to make tea in between classes.
 The idea of a community garden has now evolved into reality.
 The Centre is surrounded by beautiful countryside, olive trees and views of the mountain tops.
 The garden space outside the classroom has now become a huge plot of cultivated land, loved by students and volunteers alike.